saumitra2810/kvlly/README.md

 ## Hello!

 This is my first project with Gatsby, and is probably super basic (jk it's absolutely basic).
-I'm fully open to recommendations on how to make all of this better, or if you have ideas of fun things I can try out on here, I'd love to hear it!
+I'm fully open to recommendations on how to make all of this better, so if you have ideas of fun things I can try out on here or ways I can improve my code, I'd love to hear what you think!
+[Shoot me an email](mailto:kelly@thetaproom.com) with your thoughts.

 ## Lesson Log